If you’re interested in buying LEGO stock, you may have gotten excited at seeing a LEGO stock ticker.

 Bandai Namco is a Japanese video game development company that has branched out into the plastic model world in more recent years.

-In addition to the Gundam franchise, Bandai Namco has paired with Star Wars to create movie-accurate model kits, as well.
+In addition to the Gundam franchise, Bandai Namco has paired with Star Wars to create movie-accurate model kits.

-With the resurgence of Star Wars into popular culture with the new movies coming out in the last few years, these kits are highly sought after and are rather expensive, as most Star Wars memorabilia can be.
+With the resurgence of Star Wars media, kits based on new and old IPs are highly sought after and are rather expensive, as most Star Wars memorabilia can be.

 Mattel Inc. (NASDAQ: MAT)

-In addition to these toys aimed at older kids, Mattel produces Fisher-Price products, which are marketed to a younger audience, similar to the same demographic that Duplo targets.
-Barbie and Hot Wheels are highly collectible, just like Lego sets and pieces are, and create a market of their own in collectors’ circles.
+Barbie and Hot Wheels are highly collectible, just like LEGO sets and pieces are, and create a market of their own in collectors’ circles.

 Hasbro, Inc. (NASDAQ: HAS)

-Some of the more popular brands under the Hasbro umbrella include Transformers, Power Rangers, Nerf, Monopoly, and Furby.
-As with all trends, they rise and fall in popularity, and Hasbro has equipped themselves with properties that come in and out of fashion with a few that stand the test of time.
+Some of the more popular brands under the Hasbro umbrella include Transformers, Power Rangers, Nerf, Monopoly, My Little Pony, and Furby.

-Notably, Hasbro also owns Wizards of the Coast, the company responsible for the popular trading card game Magic: The Gathering, as well as Dungeons and Dragons.
+Notably, Hasbro also owns Wizards of the Coast, the company responsible for the popular trading card game Magic: The Gathering, and Dungeons and Dragons.